 Please be sure to thank them in the field!

-Are you an experienced naturalist, birder, or expert in your field and want to join our team?
+Are you an experienced naturalist, birder, or expert in your field, and want to join our team?
 Contact us for more info.

-His work has taken him to locations on all seven continents, from Emperor penguins in Antarctica to Howler monkeys in the jungles of Central America, or from the cheetah in The Mara to Steller eagles in Japan, but his passion is documenting the local California wildlife.
+Enrique Aguirre | Bilingual Spanish and UK English Speaker is an award-winning wildlife and nature photographer.
+He lives and works in beautiful Marin County.
+His work has taken him to locations on all seven continents, from Emperor penguins in Antarctica to Howler monkeys in the jungles of Central America, or from the cheetah in the Mara to Steller eagles in Japan, but his passion is documenting the local California wildlife.
 He is represented by Getty Images and is regularly published worldwide.
 He is also one of the Environmental Action Committee of West Marin’s Marin MPA Watch volunteers on Drakes Beach, spending countless hours in the National Seashore.
 Some of his art will be on sale in our office over the festival weekend and through August 2025, with proceeds benefitting our mission.

 Sharon Barnett is co-owner of Marin Nature Adventures, a science teacher at Marin Country Day School, a hiking instructor for the College of Marin, and one of Marin’s most dynamic interpretive naturalists.
 Known as Sharon Heron, she gets children and adults excited about nature.
 Sharon is the 2011 Terwilliger Environmental Award winner for excellence in environmental education and was recently honored with the EAC's Peter Behr Environment Award for Stewardship of Land & Sea.
 Over the years, she has volunteered with many organizations and most recently founded California Toad Crew.